 It’s not surprising that in pre-orders Swiftblade Vindicator and Tajic, Legion’s Edge were among the top cards players wanted to get their hands on early from Guilds of Ravnica.
 Swiftblade Vindicator is a powerful little creature.
 Indeed, both Tajic and Swiftblade Vindicator saw plenty of Standard competitive play in October 2018.
 However, by the time early 2019 rolled around, Boros Aggro lost its mainstay status in the format.
 Then, with the release of Feather, the Redeemed in War of the Spark, both the Vindicator and Tajic returned to the Top 8 Standard tables.

-Since Guilds of Ravnica left the Standard format, Swiftblade Vindicator has still occasionally appeared in Boros Equipment decks, thanks to Colossus Hammer.
+Once Guilds of Ravnica left the Standard format, Swiftblade Vindicator still occasionally appeared in Modern Boros Equipment decks, thanks to Colossus Hammer.
 Giving a Vindicator +10/+10 is excellent, since this is a creature that both tramples and hits twice in one combat phase.
 Also, it should be little surprise that Tajic, Legion’s Edge Commander decks have invited the Swiftblade Vindicator to be a staple creature.

 Have you ever played Swiftblade Vindicator?